makyo/salsa/drafts/2017-05-07-salsa-weekly.md

 ---

 <style>
-iframe { margin: 0 auto; display: block; }
+iframe { margin: 0 auto; display: block; width: 100%; }
 </style>

 Welcome to The SALSA Weekly!
 The SALSA Weekly is a curated playlist/post on the blog, wherein members of SALSA will submit one song they have been digging the past week and why.

 ## The List

-For your listening pleasure, here are our picks in one handy dandy [Spotify playlist](https://open.spotify.com/user/forneuslex/playlist/0ywCUtbkTV99owrMnxf3Ic)!
+For your listening pleasure, here are our picks in one handy dandy [Spotify playlist](https://open.spotify.com/user/forneuslex/playlist/0ywCUtbkTV99owrMnxf3Ic).
+Scroll down for our reasons!

-<iframe src="https://embed.spotify.com/?uri=spotify%3Auser%3Aforneuslex%3Aplaylist%3A0ywCUtbkTV99owrMnxf3Ic" width="300" height="380" frameborder="0" allowtransparency="true"></iframe>
+<iframe src="https://embed.spotify.com/?uri=spotify%3Auser%3Aforneuslex%3Aplaylist%3A0ywCUtbkTV99owrMnxf3Ic" height="380" frameborder="0" allowtransparency="true"></iframe>

 -----